-the Nullness Checker assumes that x is non-null from the assert statement forward, and so the expression x.f cannot throw a null pointer exception.
+the Nullness Checker assumes that c is non-null from the assert statement forward (including on the next iteration through the loop).

 The assert expression must be an expression that would affect flow-sensitive type qualifier refinement (Section 24.4), if the expression appeared in a conditional test.
 Each type system has its own rules about what type refinement it performs.